axil/numpy-illustrated/README.md

 ## Contents

-Search functions that return immediately after finding the requested value resulting in a 1000x and more speedup for huge arrays:
+Three search functions that return immediately after finding the requested value resulting in a 1000x and more speedup for huge arrays:

-    - find
+  - `find`
-    - first_above
+  - `first_above`
-    - first_nonzero
+  - `first_nonzero`

-In this library those three are written in pure python/numpy for better portability.
+For better portability, in this library only the pure python/numpy implementation is provided (no speedup).
-Faster version written in cython is packaged separately in a library called `ndfind`.
+The actual cython accelerated code is packaged separately in a library called `ndfind`.
 If this library is installed with `pip install ndfind` (binaries are provided for python 3.8 ..
-3.11 under Windows, Linux and MacOS), the accelerated versions of the functions are used.
+3.11 under Windows, Linux and MacOS), the faster versions of the functions are used when calling `npi.find`, etc.

+If either the array or the value to be found is of floating type, the floating point comparison with relative and absolute tolerances is used.

-Four functions act just same as np.argmin, np.argmax, etc., but returns tuple in 2D and above:
+The next four functions act just like `np.argmin`, `np.argmax`, etc., but return a tuple rather than a scalar in 2D and above:

  - `argmin`
  - `argmax`